external-mirrors/phoenix/README.md

 are UTF-8 unless the protocol states that it's not an ISO Latin-1 string.

 ## Non-goals
-* Supporting multiple _screens_.
-Multiple outputs (monitors) are going to be supported but not X11 screens.
+* Multiple _screens_.
+Multiple displays (monitors) are going to be supported but not X11 screens.
+* Endian-swapped client/server.
+* Indirect (remote) GLX.